 - Use a mix of lamb and beef.
 This is all personal preference, but we feel a mix of the two has the best flavor.

 - Gravy over sauce.
-We like the pie filling to be thick and creamy, where most cooks into the meat mixture and what’s left leaves little moisture behind.
+We like the pie filling to be thick and creamy, where most liquid cooks into the meat mixture and leaves less moisture behind.

 - Use fresh herbs.
 They add a delicate spice and a burst of freshness.

 - Leave out the bottom crust.
 Not only does a double crust add extra carbs, but the bottom tends to get mushy.
 Most likely you will have leftovers, and not having a bottom crust means avoiding a soggy mess the next day.